-You have the right to voluntarily participate in the political process, however, you need to always be sure that your personal political opinions and activities are not viewed as those of Wells Fargo.
+You have the right to voluntarily participate in the political process; however, you need to always be sure your personal political opinions and activities are not viewed as those of Wells Fargo.

-- Wells Fargo does not use company funds for any candidate campaign contributions, including those made to candidate campaign committees, political parties, caucuses, or independent expenditure committees. - Before you become a candidate or appointee to a public office, you must notify your manager to discuss potential conflict of interest issues.
+- Wells Fargo does not use company funds for any candidate campaign contributions, including those made to candidate campaign committees, political parties, caucuses, or independent expenditure committees. - Before you become, agree to become, or announce intention to become a candidate or appointee to a public office, you must submit a request for preclearance through the Global Preclearance System for your service. - Wells Fargo works to comply with U.S. procurement lobbying and pay to play laws.

-Some team members are subject to additional requirements and restrictions, including preclearance of outside political activities and contributions, under corporate and business line policies and procedures.
+Some team members are subject to additional requirements and restrictions, including preclearance of outside political activities and contributions, under applicable laws and corporate and business policies and procedures.
 This may include team members employed in the brokerage, investment banking, investment research, advisory, trust, and investment management units, as well as senior officers who make or supervise fiduciary investment decisions.